pronovic/cedar-backup3/DEVELOPER.md

 - run diagnostics: Print diagnostics about the Cedar Backup runtime environment
 - run test: Run the unit test suite
 - run tox: Run the broader Tox test suite used by the GitHub CI action
-- run docs: Build the Spinx documentation for cedar-backup3.readthedocs.io
+- run docs: Build the Sphinx documentation for cedar-backup3.readthedocs.io
-- run docs -o: Build the Spinx documentation and open in a browser
+- run docs -o: Build the Sphinx documentation and open in a browser
 - run release: Release a specific version and tag the code
 - run publish: Publish the current code to PyPI and push to GitHub